Looking for Simple Exercises?

 Build strong back and shoulder muscles with the superman exercise.
-Lay on your stomach, with arms and legs stretched out in front of and behind you, with palms faced towards each other.
-While engaging your core, simultaneously lift your arms, legs and chest a few inches off the floor.
-Be sure to lift your arms, legs and chest at the same time to maximize the most out of the exercise.
+Lay on your stomach, with arms and legs stretched out in front of and behind you, with palms facing towards each other.
+While engaging your core, simultaneously lift your arms, legs, and chest a few inches off the floor.
+Be sure to lift your arms, legs, and chest at the same time to maximize the most out of the exercise.
 Keep your core stable and hold this position for as long as you can.
-Slowly lower your arms, legs and chest back to the floor, without moving your back or hips.
+Slowly lower your arms, legs, and chest back to the floor, without moving your back or hips.
 Repeat this for 10-12 reps.

 Tucked Elbow Pushup